 Can I pay my bill in monthly installments?

+Cornell offers the Cornell Installment Plan, administered by Cashnet, which enables students and their families to make monthly payments to cover each semester's charges.
 You must self-enroll each academic year.
-Enrollment must be completed electronically by visiting the Cornell Bursar's Cornell Installment Plan page.
+Enrollment must be completed electronically by visiting the Cornell Office of the Bursar's Cornell Installment Plan page.

 Further Information

-Should you have questions about your award or other financial concerns once you are here, please contact the Office of Financial Aid and Student Employment.
+If you have questions about your award or other financial concerns once you are here, please contact the Office of Financial Aid and Student Employment at finaid@cornell.edu or 607.255.5145.